SAVNET-ProblemStatement-Architecture/Inter-domain-SAVNET-Architecture/draft-wu-savnet-inter-domain-architecture-06.md

 +-----+------+------------------+--------+------------------------+
 The AS-level network topology is shown in Figure 2.
 ~~~~~~~~~~
-{: #sib title="An example for the SAV information base in AS 4"}
+{: #sib title="An example for the SAV information base in AS X"}

-We use the examples shown in {{expcase}} and {{sib}} to introduce SIB and illustrate how to generate SAV rules based on the SIB. {{sib}} depicts an example of the SIB established in AS 4 displayed in {{expcase}}.
+We use the examples shown in {{expcase}} and {{sib}} to introduce SIB and illustrate how to generate SAV rules based on the SIB. {{sib}} depicts an example of the SIB established in AS X displayed in {{expcase}}.
 Each row of the SIB contains an index, prefix, incoming direction of the prefix, incoming direction, and the corresponding sources of this information.
 The incoming direction consists of customer, provider, and peer.
-For example, in {{sib}}, the row with index 0 indicates the incoming direction of P1 is AS 2, which is AS 4's customer AS, and this information is from SAV-specific information.
+For example, in {{sib}}, the row with index 0 indicates the incoming direction of P1 is AS 2, which is AS X's customer AS, and this information is from SAV-specific information.
 Note that the same SAV-related information may have multiple sources and the SIB records them all, such as the row indexed 6.
 Moreover, the SIB should be carefully implemented in the specific protocol or protocol extensions to avoid becoming a heavy burden of the router, and the similar optimization approaches used for the RIB may be applied.

 Recall that the inter-domain SAVNET architecture generates SAV rules based on the SAV-related information in the SIB and their priorities.
 In addition, in the case of an AS's interfaces facing provider or lateral peer ASes where loose SAV rules are applicable, the inter-domain SAVNET architecture recommends to use blocklist at such interfaces to only block the prefixes that are sure not to come at these interfaces, while in the case of an AS's interfaces facing customer ASes that necessitate stricter SAV rules, the inter-domain SAVNET architecture recommends to use allowlist to only permit the prefixes that are allowed to come at these interfaces.

 Based on the above rules, take the SIB in {{sib}} as an example to illustrate how the inter-domain SAVNET generates rules.
 Recalling that inter-domain SAV performs AS-level SAV.
-AS 4 can conduct SAV at its interfaces as follows: SAV at the interfaces facing AS 3 blocks P1, P2, and P6 according to the rows indexed 0, 2, and 6 in the SIB, SAV at the interfaces facing AS 2 permits P1, P2, and P6 according to the rows indexed 0, 2, and 6 in the SIB, SAV at the interfaces facing AS 1 does not permit any prefixes according to the row indexed 0, 1, 6, and 7 in the SIB, and SAV at the interfaces facing AS 5 permits P5 according to the row indexed 5 in the SIB.
+AS X can conduct SAV at its interfaces as follows: SAV at the interfaces facing AS 3 blocks P1, P2, and P6 according to the rows indexed 0, 2, and 6 in the SIB, SAV at the interfaces facing AS 2 permits P1, P2, and P6 according to the rows indexed 0, 2, and 6 in the SIB, SAV at the interfaces facing AS 1 does not permit any prefixes according to the row indexed 0, 1, 6, and 7 in the SIB, and SAV at the interfaces facing AS 5 permits P5 according to the row indexed 5 in the SIB.

 # SAVNET Communication Mechanism